Amada91/Valentines-with-Python/README.md

 ## How to Run

 * Run valentine.py with any of your favourite IDEs
-* Enter your Valentine’s name when it asks to enter. ( You can enter multiple names using space)
+* Enter your Valentine’s name when it asks to enter. ( You can enter multiple names using comma)

 ## NOTE